Jean-Paul Rodrigue (2013), New York:

 industrialization in the developing world is directly correlated

-eloquent.
+distribution of populations.
 The industrialization of coastal China has led

 to the largest rural to urban migration in history.
 According